jmmv-forestry/website/_posts/2015-05-26-six-years-at-google.md

 >
 > In this interview, Ben Treynor (VP, Site Reliability Engineering) shares his thoughts with Niall Murphy

-but, of course, I did not know any of this back in 2009&mdash;if only because, at the time, SRE was a pretty new term and the details of the job were not as formalized as they are today.
+but, of course, I did not know any of this back in 2009---if only because, at the time, SRE was a pretty new term and the details of the job were not as formalized as they are today.

 One thing that was obvious then and is even more obvious now is that I did not know "anything" about what being an SRE meant back in 2009.
-I'm convinced that I landed into the SRE organization instead of into a pure software engineering position because of my experience with Unix systems as a programmer, not because of any previous expertise with large distributed systems&mdash;mind you, I had none.
+I'm convinced that I landed into the SRE organization instead of into a pure software engineering position because of my experience with Unix systems as a programmer, not because of any previous expertise with large distributed systems---mind you, I had none.
 This is not a bad thing actually.

 Friends have asked if I received training during these years.
 Sincerely, I do not think I have ever had any kind of formal training during this period of time, but I am well aware that I have learned _a damn lot_ while doing my job.
 For this alone, having been an SRE this far has been very rewarding.